Tatiana Silva: Ambassador for UNICEF

-Professional Career in Television & Radio
+Television and radio

 In 2006, Tatiana Silva worked for the channel AB3 commenting on the reality TV show Miss Swan.
 In 2010, Tatiana Silva participated in the reality show Expeditie Robinson 2010 (en), a survival game in the tropics.
 In Belgium, this game is broadcast on Dutch channel 2BE.
 Her career continued in a number of joint efforts with M6, TV5 and the RTBF as a weather presenter and personality ((host)) on shows, such as, "C'est du belge", "Drôle d'été", "Cap 48" and "Printemps, grandeur nature".
 In April 2015, she co-hosts during one week "Les 2 font la paire" and Weekly radio on the 8/9 (2014) on Vivacité radio channel.
 Her career in Television and radio spans more than nine years.

+In 2017, she participated in the eighth season of Danse avec les stars, the French version of Dancing with the Stars.
+She was partnered with professional dancer Christophe Licata.
+They finished third.

-Music career
+Music

 In 2008, she released a single covering Nu Shooz's 1986 hit "I Can't Wait".
 She has been presenting the weather on Belgian channel RTBF since December 2009 and on French channel M6 since April 2013.